Hijri era: Formula

-Given that the (lunar) Islamic New Year does not begin January 1 and that a linar Hijri calendar year is about 11 days shorter than a Gregorian calendar year, (Note: As the mean duration of a tropical year is 365.24219 days, while the long-term average duration of a lunar year is 354.36707 days, the average lunar year is (365.24219 − 354.36707 ≈) 10.88149 days shorter than the average solar year, causing months of the Hijri calendar to advance about eleven days earlier relative to dates in the Gregorian calendar every calendar year.
+Given that the (lunar) Islamic New Year does not begin January 1 and that a lunar Hijri calendar year is about 11 days shorter than a Gregorian calendar year, (Note: As the mean duration of a tropical year is 365.24219 days, while the long-term average duration of a lunar year is 354.36707 days, the average lunar year is (365.24219 − 354.36707 ≈) 10.88149 days shorter than the average solar year, causing months of the Hijri calendar to advance about eleven days earlier relative to dates in the Gregorian calendar every calendar year.
 The precise number of days varies, depending on accumulated differences and potential for leap-years to happen at different times.) there is no direct correspondence between years of the two eras.
 A given Hijri year will usually fall in two successive Gregorian years.
 A CE year will always overlap two or occasionally three successive Hijri years.
 For example, the year 2008 CE maps to the last week of AH 1428, all of 1429, and the first few days of 1430.
 Similarly, the year 1976 CE corresponded with the last few days of AH 1395, all of 1396, and the first week of 1397.

 The solar Hijri calendar year is almost exactly the same length as a Gregorian calendar year and, although it always begins at the March equinox, date conversion between the systems is trivial.